vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *mahāmudrāmayīdevīpūjyā*

 That the supreme Goddess should be *parabrahman* and consciousness goes without saying.
-The Dīadds, however, that she is, for the worshipper, the goddess of his own consciousness \( *svasaṁviddevatā* \), underlining thus the *saṁvidadvaita* \(the “nonduality of consciousness”\) conception of the Trika: that there is only one conscious principle, Śiva, of which the
+The Dī adds, however, that she is, for the worshipper, the goddess of his own consciousness \( *svasaṁviddevatā* \), underlining thus the *saṁvidadvaita* \(the “nonduality of consciousness”\) conception of the Trika: that there is only one conscious principle, Śiva, of which the

 * *